MK-F800 - Food processor PANASONIC - Free user manual and instructions

 - The Auto Menu's default processing duration is meant for the stated ingredient amounts.
 Any other ingredient amounts processed will affect the performance.

-→ Increase the processing duration by adjusting the Rotary Dial and process till the desired texture and consistency.
+Increase the processing duration by adjusting the Rotary Dial and process until the desired texture and consistency is achieved.

 Manual Menu

-● The maximum ingredient amount and processing duration are meant to serve as a guideline, lesser ingredient amount and different ingredients will affect the performance.
+● The maximum ingredient amount and processing duration are meant to serve as guidelines; lesser ingredient amounts and different ingredients will affect performance. → Process the ingredients for a suitable duration until the desired texture and consistency is achieved.

 Error Mode Indication